schibsted/spid-tech-docs/resources/articles/mobile/oauth-authentication-on-mobile-devices.md

 ## App custom url scheme (iOS), redirect scheme (Android)

-The client's custom URI scheme must be spidmobile-<client_id>.
+The custom url scheme of your app is configured in self service.
+We recommend having it on the format spidmobile-<clientId>.
 For a client with client_id 123 the login URL would be `spidmobile-123://login`.

 More about working with custom URL Schemes in [iOS](http://mobile.tutsplus.com/tutorials/iphone/ios-sdk-working-with-url-schemes/) or [Android](http://appurl.org/docs/android/).